Photographer: Rob Cosgriff Affiliation: Illinois Natural History Survey Source: Bugwood.org Copyright: (CC BY-NY 3.0)

-Also resembles the Common carp (Cyprinus carpio) (Common carp are European, not Asian, and are sometimes considered "native" because they have been in the US since the 1800s)
+Also resembles the Common carp (Cyprinus carpio) (Common carp are European and are sometimes considered "native" because they have been in the US since the 1800s)

 Black Carp have been used in the aquaculture industry for decades so its removal in the near future seems unlikely.
 However, scientists, worried about an escape/colonization event, have urged fish farmers to use triploid Black carp.
 These triploid individuals are sterile, so even if they do escape it will not lead to a breeding population.
 In fact, it is not illegal (thanks to the Lacey Act) to transport viable Black carp across states.
 The Lacey Act has largely prevented the unwanted spread of Black carp across the US.
 There is evidence that wild populations of Black Carp may have been present in the lower Mississippi River Basin, largely in and around the Red River of Louisiana, since the early 1990s.
 Reproduction in the Mississippi River has not been documented, but new information and recent collections suggest this species has likely established in the lower part of the Mississippi Basin.